Val Cenis comprises two traditional villages, Lanslebourg and Lanslevillard, and has retained its charm, tradition and genuine warm welcome.

-Overlooked by the high summits of the Dent Parrachée, the Grand Roc Noir, and the Pointe de Ronce, the village has retained its charm, tradition and genuine warm welcome.
-It is a quiet resort, but the many restaurants and bars, variety of shops and supermarkets, 2 cinemas should keep everyone happy.
+Overlooked by the high summits of the Dent Parrachée, the Grand Roc Noir, and the Pointe de Ronce, it is a quiet resort but with many restaurants and bars, a variety of shops and supermarkets and 2 cinemas to keep everyone happy.

-The Centre des Glières (near les Balcons de Village residence) has an ice rink, swimming pool and whirlpool, with tennis, table tennis, archery, mini golf, kayak, horse and pony riding, also available.
+The Centre des Glières (near les Balcons de Village residence) has an ice rink, swimming pool and whirlpool, with tennis, table tennis, archery, mini golf, kayak, horse and pony riding.